baal86/B2500_ESP32Gateway/README.md

 # B2500 Battery Control ESP32 Gateway

-> [!CAUTION]
-> This project is under heavy development.
-All hardware and code in the 'proto' branch is entirely untested.
-Once hardware has been tested additional branches and tags will be created.
+The hardware has been tested and works without further changes.

 > [!NOTE]
 > There are licensing concerns regarding the original source files (see FAQ).
 Therefore only the design output is available here for now.